About Our Kits

 How long does it take to ship my fishbone kit?

-Fishbone kits usually ship the within 7-10 days of being ordered.
+Fishbone kits usually ship 7-10 days after they are ordered.
 We have our own CNC router so we stock the materials but not many precut kits.
 As soon as your kit is ordered, it is slotted into the cutting schedule and then shipped to you the same day it is cut.
 If you are in a panic for your kit, missed a birthday or something, just let me know when you order and I might be able to work late!

 Will I find your paddle board kits at my local store?